 grep `echo -n myownpassword | shasum | cut -c6-40` SHA1.txt

-Anyway, I love sci-fi and fantasy as much as the next person.
+I love sci-fi and fantasy.
 I still run an RPG on a weekly basis; there’s no dust on my polyhedrals.
 Speaking of RPGs.
-I started the guesswork with 1st Edition AD&D terms only to strike out after a dozen tries, but your 2nd edition references aren’t bad:
+I started the guesswork with 1st Edition AD&D terms only to strike out after a dozen tries, but the 2nd edition references fared better:

 waterdeep – Under Mountain was awesome, unlike your password.